Bucari: Geography

 Bucari is located 20 km from the town center of Leon and 58 km from Iloilo City.
 It is bordered by several neighboring areas: Barangay Camandag to the north, Barangay Bacolod to the northeast, Barangay Maliao to the east, Barangay Tagsing to the southeast, Barangay Cawilihan to the south, Barangay Cagay to the southwest, and Barangay Panpanan II of San Remigio, Antique, to the west.

-Barangay Bucari covers a total land area of 2.8536 km2, while the Bucari Area, which includes a total of 22 barangays, spans 74.90625 km2 in Leon and 29.4225 km2 in Alimodian, resulting in a combined total of 104.32875 km2.
+Barangay Bucari proper covers a total land area of 2.8536 km2, while the Greater Bucari Area, which includes a total of 22 barangays, spans 74.90625 km2 in Leon and 29.4225 km2 in Alimodian, resulting in a combined total of 104.32875 km2.

 Topography

 The region features diverse terrain and mountain ridges that are part of the Central Panay mountain range.

 The average elevation of the populated mountain ridge is 764.5 m above sea level, surrounding a valley that serves as the catchment area for the Aganan River.
 The highest point in the region reaches 1300 m.